Benton Bass Fishing Tournament 2023 Official Rules

 Photograph and Video: All photos and or video taken at a Benton Auto Group Bass Tournament are the property of the Benton Auto Group Bass Tournament and may be used for promotional purposes.
 If you are approached by media you are expected to present yourself in a professional manner and accommodate them within reason.
 During weigh in you are expected to present yourself in a professional manner and answer the questions to the best of your ability.
 Remember, you are representing our sport.

 Any form of cheating or malpractice will result in immediate disqualification, forfeiture of entry fee, and permanent disqualification from future Benton Auto Group Bass Tournaments.
-By your participation in this tournament, you agree to comply with the all rules of the Benton Auto Group Bass Tournament.
+By your participation in this tournament, you acknowledge that you have read and agree to comply with the all rules of the Benton Auto Group Bass Tournament.

 The Tournament Director reserves the right to refuse tournament registration and refund/return entry fees at any given time.